Natural Reweighted Wake-Sleep: The Natural Reweighted Wake-Sleep Algorithm

 \section{The Natural Reweighted Wake-Sleep Algorithm}

-In this section we introduce the Natural Reweighted Wake-Sleep (NRWS) algorithm, a geometric adaptation of the Reweighted Wake-Sleep (RWS) algorithm, where the update of the weights is obtained thorough the computation of the natural gradient of the different loss functions in the wake and sleep updates.
-The algorithm is characterized by a hyperparameter $s$ associated to the number of samples drawn from the approximate posterior $q(h | x)$ for each $x$.
-Similarly to the Reweighted Wake-Sleep, for which the standard Wake-Sleep algorithm is obtained in case $s=1$ and only the sleep phase q-update is used, under the same conditions NRWS reduces to the Natural Wake-Sleep algorithm (NWS).
+In this section we introduce the Natural Reweighted Wake-Sleep (NRWS) algorithm, a geometric adaptation of the Reweighted Wake-Sleep (RWS) algorithm, where the update of the weights is obtained through the computation of the natural gradient of the different loss functions in the Wake and Sleep updates.

-The pseudo-code of NRWS is presented in Alg.~\ref{alg:classif}.
-Besides the number of samples $s$ and learning rate $\eta$, two other hyperparameters have been introduced: a damping factor $\alpha$ needed to invert the estimation of the Fisher information matrix computed from the samples when it is not full rank, and the number of steps $K$ during which the Fisher information matrix is frozen, i.e., it is not updated with respect to the new batch, for computational efficiency.